About

 It is the promise of Sabbath rest and refuge in times of trouble or hardship - a kadesh (place of refreshing) in the wilderness.

-God has placed upon our hearts a ministry in Scotland, and specifically a ministry to Christian leaders.
-We desire to offer leaders a place of rest and restoration with ministry tailored to each person or couple that stays with us, and we are calling this ministry The Scottish Promise.
+God has placed a desire upon our hearts to minister to Christian leaders.
+We desire to offer leaders a place of rest and restoration with prayer ministry tailored to each person or couple that stays with us, if desired.
 We invite you to peruse this website for more information about The Scottish Promise and how you can be a retreat guest, or how to partner with us in this ministry.
 We welcome any question you might have for us.

 Beannachd Dia dhuit (The blessings of God be with you),